bujosa/acrab/README.md

 # acrab

-This is a simple project about pubsub in rust
+This is a simple project about pubsub in rust using google cloud pubsub.